evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 The Chevrolet Silverado EV 4WT comes equipped with one sound system option:

-- **Chevrolet Sound System:**: Features six speakers and delivers a maximum output of 200 watts.
+- **Chevrolet Sound System:** Features six speakers and delivers a maximum output of 200 watts.

 Additionally, the model includes 4 USB-C connections as standard.